jfalcou/eve/README.md

    - NEON (64 & 128 bits)
    - AARCH64

- - We **do not support** ARM SVE as the execution model makes no sense and the current compielr support is not adequate for us.
+ - We **do not support** ARM SVE as the execution model makes no sense and the current compiler support is not adequate for us.
  - We **do not support** GPGPU, this is the job for another tool.

 ### Current roaster of suypported compiler

 EVE requires a C++ 20 compliant compiler.
-The main features from C++17/20 we requries are:
+The main features from C++17/20 we require are:
  - Concepts
  - Template lambdas
  - Inline variables